MoserMichael/cstuff/all/ramblings/_posts/2018-05-07-anotherana.md

 7 May 2018

 </p>

-Reviewing “Against the Grain - a deep history of the earliest states” by James C. Scott
+Reviewing “Against the Grain - a deep history of the earliest states” by James C. Scott and  "Ultrasociety: How 10000 Years of War Made Humans the greatest cooperators on Earth" by Peter Turchin

 What is the nature of a state and where did it come from?
 Is it primarily a benevolent framework that enables civilization or is it a mechanism of suppression?
 I guess you will get different answers